MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

-The Shared Interface mechanism provided by MicroEJ Core Engine is an object communication bus based on plain Java interfaces where method calls are allowed to cross MicroEJ Sandboxed Applications boundaries without relying heavily on the Kernel APIs.
+The Shared Interface mechanism provided by MicroEJ Core Engine is an object communication bus based on plain Java interfaces where method calls are allowed to cross MicroEJ Sandboxed Applications boundaries without relying on Kernel APIs.

 The Shared Interface mechanism is the cornerstone for designing reliable Service Oriented Architectures on top of MicroEJ.
 Communication is based